Lay it to Heart

 22 These four were born to the giant in Gath, and fell by the hand of David, and by the hand of his servants.

-Pound is a Paraphrase
+Pound is a paraphrase

 Another paraphrase is the word "pound".
 The pound as a weight was not used in the ancient world.
 It is an English weight.
 The word "pound" or "pounds" occurs 15 times in 12 verses.
 In 1 Kings 10:17, Ezra 2:69, Nehemiah 7:71 and 7:72 the word Hebrew is "maneh" or mina (Strong's 4488).
 In Luke 19:13, 16, 18, 20, 24 and 25 the Greek word is "mnah" or mina (Strong's 3411).
 In John 12:3 and John 19:39 the Greek word "litra" (Strong's 3046).
 Minahs varied in weight but were never exactly a pound.
 The litra was not exactly a pound, either.
 A close translation is not good enough.
 An accurate one is.
 The KJV paraphrases these words but does not translate them.
 The only accurate thing to do is leave the words as "minah" and "litra".
 The translation may be close but it's not perfect or preserved.

-Pound Should Be Pluralized in 1 Kings 10:17 and Nehemiah 7:71
+Pound should be pluralized in 1 Kings 10:17 and Nehemiah 7:71

 1 Kings 10:17 says, "And he made three hundred shields of beaten gold; three pound of gold went to one shield: and the king put them in the house of the forest of Lebanon."Nehemiah 7:71 tells us, "And some of the chief of the fathers gave to the treasure of the work twenty thousand drams of gold, and two thousand and two hundred pound of silver."
 In these verses "pound" should be plural not singular.
 It should read "pounds" not "pound".
 Even then it would still be just a paraphrase.